As I lay on a beach on the island of Ko Lipe, my Kiwi friend Paul turned to me and asked, “Backgammon?”

 The day-to-day life of people halfway across the world is no different than yours.

 On Ko Lipe, the locals would take their kids to school before opening their shops.
-They would talk to us about their hopes, dreams, and complain when not enough tourists got off the boat.
-We would attend birthday parties, trade language lessons, and head out fishing with them.
+They’d talk to us about their hopes and dreams, and they’d complain when not enough tourists got off the boat.
+We’d attend birthday parties, trade language lessons, and head out fishing with them.
 There was a routine to their lives.

 You’ll find people doing things differently wherever you are.
 Sure, it’s fun eating on the Seine, sailing the Greek islands, or racing in a motorcycle around Hanoi.
 But locals aren’t doing that every day.
 They’re simply living their lives, just like you are right now.